 Show them videos explaining the good and bad touch

 Though we cannot be with our children wherever they go, it is essential to teach them life skills which will give us no regrets as parents.
 Be there for your children.
-Trust them, believe in their stories.
+Trust them, belief in their stories.
 Maybe they have something important to tell you……………..

 Share this post by clicking on the social sharing buttons.
 Your feedback and suggestions for future posts would be highly appreciated.